trebol-ecommerce/trebol-backend-monolith/.github/ISSUE_TEMPLATE/test_improvement.md

 - Redundant stubbing
   - Calls to JPA repositories such as `.findById()` will not be called unless the order is processed first, no need to stub before it happens.
 - Incorrectly tested behavior
-  - A mock service in `org.trebol.operation.services` was confused with a service in `org.trebol.jpa.services` due to their similar method names and signatures.
+  - A mock service in `org.trebol.apices` was confused with a service in `org.trebol.jpa.services` due to their similar method names and signatures.
 The correct service type must be used.

 ```